souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Deep learning predicts the impact of regulatory variants on cell-type-specific enhancers in the brain - Zheng et al. Bioinformatics Advances 2023](https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad002/6986158) Predicts cell specific enhancers by first using DeepSea framework followed by fine-tuning using RESNET.
 Then uses GRAD-CAM framework to obtain nucleotide importance score profiles.
 Augments with 6-mer based motif scoring and also employs TFmotifDisco to get the nucleotide importance scores.
 These scores are used to characterize the cell specific enhancers, and then fine-mapped GWAS SNPs are overlapped with them to predict the putative functional and cell-specific variants.

+[Redefining tissue specificity of genetic regulation of gene expression in the presence of allelic heterogeneity - Arvanitis et al. AJHG 2022](https://doi.org/10.1016/j.ajhg.2022.01.002) CAFEH method.
+Uses tissue-specificity and allelic heterogeneity to call eQTLs.
+Tissue specific colocalization is computed by COLOC and eCAVIAR (2 variants per locus) to identify the causal variants shared between two tissues.
+In addition, variants shared between GTEx and other datasets are also derived by colocalization - pairwise colocalization analysis for all genes.
+In addition, matrixQTL was used with the cell decomposition (CIBERSORT) and other covariates as input.
+Finally, eGenes without colocalization between tissues / datasets were prioritized.

 ## QTL - Polygenic Risk Scores (PRS)